CivicActions/markdown-scratch/develop/docs/workflow.md

 4. **Commit work.** At this point the developer will do his/her work and create multiple commits in their feature branch.
   1. Commits are made as small as possible
   2. Each commit message contains the ticket ID and describes the work being done
-5. **Rebase from prime/develop.** Once the work is done, they will push their work to their fork repository.
+5. **Rebase from upstream/develop.** Once the work is done, they will push their work to their fork repository.
 Before pushing a branch to a remote repo, it’s a good idea to rebase the feature branch before pushing to the remote repository.
 ```
-git pull --rebase prime develop
+git pull --rebase upstream develop
 ```
 6. **Push to your remote repository.**
 ```
-git push myfork rd-1234-chicken-dance
+git push origin rd-1234-chicken-dance
 ```
-7. **Create Merge Request (MR).** After the branch has been pushed to *myfork* a merge request should be created against *prime/develop*.
-This is accomplished by submitting a GitLab merge request from your own repo, to merge your new branch into *prime/develop*
+7. **Create Merge Request (MR).** After the branch has been pushed to *origin* a merge request should be created against *upstream/develop*.
+This is accomplished by submitting a GitLab merge request from your own repo, to merge your new branch into *upstream/develop*
   1. Note the merge request in the original ticket and provide a link to the ticket in the merge request description.
 Set the ticket status to Code Review and remove your name from the ticket.
 8. **Jenkins / Behat testing.** New branch is built and tested against the current devtest database by the Jenkins server at https://ci.civicactions.net
   1. If branch fails test or rebase is needed, MR is closed, and ticket returned to Engineer.
 Ticket status is move back to To Do, and comments are added to the let the engineer know what happened.